 The EU Green Deal, originally presented as the new growth strategy for the Union, has become a key tool to deliver economic recovery together with the decarbonisation objectives.

-First, the Climate Law enshrines the 2050 climate neutrality goal and sets an inspirational goal to reach negative emissions thereafter.
+First, the European Climate Law agreement enshrines the 2050 climate neutrality goal and sets an inspirational goal to reach negative emissions thereafter.
 However, despite the attempt by the European Parliament to make these objectives nationally binding, it remains an EU-wide target.
-The law also integrates the updated 2030 target as defined by EU leaders in the December 2020 European Council meeting.
+The European Climate Law agreement also integrates the updated 2030 target as defined by EU leaders in the December 2020 European Council meeting.

 Negotiations of the mid-term target have been the most political and controversial throughout the trialogue process.
 The European Commission and the Portuguese Council Presidency wanted to achieve a deal on the 2030 target in the same way they achieved a deal on the 2050 target simply by incorporating guidelines received from EU leaders.